 a.
 Freedom of Association and the Right to Collective Bargaining

-The law bars persons employed in essential services, defined as occupations critical for national defense and safety (including police services, utilities, and transportation), from striking and prohibits third parties from organizing strikes.
+The law bars persons employed in essential services, defined as occupations critical for national defense and safety, including police, utilities, and transportation services, from striking, and prohibits third parties from organizing strikes.
 The law prohibits strikes unrelated to matters regulated by the collective agreement.

 b.
 Prohibition of Forced or Compulsory Labor

 The constitution prohibits all forms of forced or compulsory labor, except as part of a legally imposed sentence.
-The law does not define penalties for forced labor.
-NGOs and government officials noted that the low number of inspectors, insufficient funding, low public awareness, and a lack of definite penalties limited effective enforcement of the law.
-The Ministry of Justice provided training on how to identify labor exploitation to the General Agency for Specialized Inspection (GASI, the country’s main inspection authority) inspection officers in all provinces.
+The new criminal code also criminalizes forced labor.
+Although the law provides for a fine or imprisonment for forced labor offenses, penalties are not sufficient to deter violations.
+NGOs and government officials noted that the low number of inspectors, insufficient funding, and a lack of public awareness limited effective enforcement of the law.

-There were isolated reports that forced labor occurred, including forced child labor.
-There were reports that North Korean and Chinese workers were vulnerable to forced labor in the construction, production, agriculture, forestry, fishing, hunting, wholesale and retail trade, automobile maintenance, and mining industries.
-Press reports suggested and government officials confirmed that a large proportion of wages due to laborers from the Democratic People’s Republic of Korea (DPRK) were paid to the DPRK government, and workers’ freedom of movement was limited by requirements that they travel in the company of a DPRK supervisor (see section 7.e.).
+There were isolated reports forced labor occurred, including forced child labor.
+There were reports that workers from the Democratic People’s Republic of Korea (DPRK) and China were vulnerable to forced labor in construction, production, agriculture, forestry, fishing, hunting, wholesale and retail trade, automobile maintenance, and mining industries.
+Press reports suggested, and government officials confirmed, that a large proportion of wages due to laborers from the DPRK were paid to the DPRK government, and workers’ freedom of movement was limited by requirements that they travel in the company of a DPRK supervisor (see section 7.e.).

 Also see the Department of State’s Trafficking in Persons Report at www.state.gov/j/tip/rls/tiprpt/.

 c.
 Prohibition of Child Labor and Minimum Age for Employment